Othmane-data/Spotify_Dashboard_by_SQL/README.md

 order by 2 desc
 ```

-__For each album, calculate the total views of all associated tracks.__
+__9. For each album, calculate the total views of all associated tracks.__

 ```sql
 select